5aharsh/asterisk/readme.txt

 4. Decide a new password and retype it for confirmation.
 5. Wait for a moment because it may take some time **depending on the size of your database**.

 ### How does searching passwords work? ###
 There are two ways to search your passwords - by website, or usernames.
 You can use either of them.

+### Executable file for Windows is Present in "jars and exe" folder in repository